leuel-a/alx-low_level_programming/0x18-dynamic_libraries/README.md

 libraries.
 The suffix stands for "shared object", because all the applications that are linked with the library use the same file, rather than making a copy in the resulting executable.</p>

+<p>Shared Libraries should be compiled as <i>position-independet code</i>.
+The code within a dynamic executable is
+typically position-dependent, and is tied to a fixed address in memory.
+Shared objects, on the other hand, can be loaded at different addresses in different processes.
+Position-independent code is not tied to a specific address.
+This independence allows the code to execute efficiently at a different address in each process that uses the code.
+Position-independent code is recommended for the creation of shared objects. </p>

+<p>If a shared object is built from position-dependent code, the text segment can require modification at runtime.
+This
+modification allows relocatable references to be assigned to the location that the object has been loaded.
+The relocation of the text segment requires the segment to be remapped as writable.
+This modification requires a swap space reservation, and results in a private copy of the text segment for the process.
+The text segment is no longer sharable between multiple processes.
+Position-dependent code typically requires more runtime relocations than the corresponding position-independent code.
+Overall, the overhead of processing text relocations can cause serious performance degradation.</p>

+<p>When a shared object is built from position-independent code, relocatable references are generated as indirections through data in
+the shared object's data segment.
+The code within the text segment requires no modification.
+All relocation updates are applied to corresponding entries within the data segment.</p>

+<h3>Global Offset Table</h3>
+<p>Position-independent code cannot, in general, contain absolute virtual addresses.
+Global offset tables hold absolute addresses in
+private data.
+Addresses are therefore available without compromising the position-independence and shareability of a program's text.
+A program references its GOT using position-independent addressing and extracts absolute values.
+This technique redirects position-independent references to absolute locations.</p>